timschreiber/timschreiber.github.com/_posts/2016-07-19-profanity-and-professionalism.md

 - professionalism
 - soft-skills
 ---
-Much has been said and written about profanity in the workplace, but I never really worried about profanity in the workplace until I worked for a company that didn't just allow profanity in the office, but actually seemed to embrace it as part of the culture.

 Then I began to seriously consider the topic and its relevance to professionalism and software craftsmanship.

 I grew up in a "different" time when profanity was less accepted, when one could still raise more than a few eyebrows with a well-aimed f-bomb.
 But that doesn't mean I didn't embrace profanity at some point in my life.
 During my college years, even though I was living in Utah surrounded by conversationally-pure Mormons, profanity became so tightly integrated into my vernacular that a roommate once described me as having a "poetic" mastery of it.